estevaowat/.dotfiles/README.md

 ## Usage

-1 - Clone this repo in your machine
+1- Clone this repo in your machine.

-2 - Go to folder `./dotfiles`
+2- Go to folder `./dotfiles`

-3 - Run the setup sh file based on your operating system like `. ~/.dotfiles/setup/setup_debian.sh`
+3- Run the setup sh file based on your operating system like `. ~/.dotfiles/setup/setup_debian.sh`

-4 - DONE!
+4- DONE!

 ## Intellij Configuration